bevyengine/rfcs/rfcs/76-replication.md

 ## User-facing explanation

-Replication is split up into replication and transport.
+Replication allows for transferring state between multiple instances, either Server-Client, or P2P.
+And is split up into the actual replication part and transport.

 ### Replication